ildus/jamp/README.md

 See the `docs` directory.

-OpenVMS notes
+OpenVMS Notes
 ---------------

 Use my `github.com/ildus/samurai` fork for compilation.
-It supports additional '$^' escape sequence for newlines to allow adding full scripts to `build.ninja`.
+It supports the additional '$^' escape sequence for newlines, allowing you to add full scripts to `build.ninja`.